FW 190 A-8 Flight Trials

 The necessary conditions are fulfilled for a later comparison and the airplane can be converted to the intended improved aerodynamic condition.

 2.Since a modification of the cowl flaps as well as the cooling air outlet cross-section is also scheduled with the conversion, the pressures in the engine were determined during climb and level flights.
-From the application of the climb values it follows that from 6000 m height 220° cylinder temperatures are reached by BMW, the necessary cooling pressure drop reached only with fully opened cowl flaps.
+The chart of the values obtained in the climb show, that from 6000 m height upwards the necessary cooling pressure drop as required by BMW for 220° cylinder temperatures is reached only with fully opened cowl flaps.

-3.For the check of the rear position of the center of gravity for bad weather fighters the machine was brought, through ballast, to a rear center of gravity with full drop tank from s = 0.78 ./.
+3.For the check of the rearmost position of the center of gravity for bad weather fighters the machine was brought, through ballast, to a rear center of gravity with full drop tank from s = 0.78 ./.
 0.76 m .
 With this the airplane is significantly unstable and must be flown carefully.
-Only after consumption of the fuel supply up to approximately 100 litres for each main fuselage tank, thus a S-position of 0.72 m, is determined to give sufficient stability around the transverse axis.
+Only after consumption of the fuel supply down to approximately 100 litres for each main fuselage tank, thus a cog-position of 0.72 m, a sufficient stability around the transverse axis is present.

-In the case of standard pre-setting of the horizontal stabilizer of 2° toward top-heavy (indicated 0) and not vorgebügelter elevator trim angle resulted in the following trim indicator positions:
+In the case of standard pre-setting of the horizontal stabilizer of 2° toward nose-heavy (indicated 0) and neutral elevator trim tab edge resulted in the following trim indicator positions:

 Center of Gravity position 0.78 m (unstable): Take-off + 1°